davidatoms/github-slideshow/_posts/0000-01-02-davidatoms.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is David Adams' slide.
+This is David Adams' slide!
 Use the left arrow to go back!
 ---